-Horwich Dental Care Centre is committed to protecting and respecting your privacy and to meeting our obligations under the Data Protection Act of 1998.
+Horwich Dental Care Centre is committed to protecting and respecting your privacy and to meeting our obligations under GDPR laws 2018.
 Horwich Dental Care Centre will comply with the law in the collection and processing of personal data and will deal promptly with any subject access request.

 We collect data about patients who use our services that is relevant to their healthcare and that allows Horwich Dental Care Centre to deliver its services to our patients.
 We process personal information about our patients and employees.
 We will not use your information for marketing purposes.

 The types of data we may collect are listed below and we will only use that data in ways relevant to carrying out our legitimate purposes and functions and in a way that is not detrimental to the interests of our patients or employees.
 Horwich Dental Care Centre will take particular care in the collection and storage of any personal sensitive data.
 Everyone working within Horwich Dental Care Centre has a legal duty to keep information about you confidential.
 Similarly, anyone who receives information from us has a legal duty to keep it confidential.

 It is our aim to always have satisfied patients, to meet your expectations of care and service and to resolve any complaints as efficiently, effectively and politely as possible.
 We take complaints very seriously, we investigate them in a full and fair way and take great care to protect your confidentiality.
 We learn from complaints to improve our care and service.
 We will never discriminate against patients who have made a complaint.